Fenno–Skan: Fenno–Skan 2

 Fenno–Skan 2 is the second cable of the Finland–Sweden submarine power connection.
 800 MW, 500 kV subsea transmission connection was laid in 2011 by the cable laying ship SC Skagerrak, and it cost €150 million.
 The cable was manufactured by Nexans Norwegian plant in Halden.
 Two converter stations were supplied by ABB.
-Compare with Fenno–Skan 1, the Swedish converter station is located in Finnböle.
+Compared with Fenno–Skan 1, the Swedish converter station is located in Finnböle.
 The Fenno–Skan 2 cable is connected to the converter station by a 70 km long DC overhead line.
 The pylons of this line are "classic HVDC pylons" with a single crossbar carrying two conductors, which consist of a bundle of three or four ropes, on 5.5 m long insulators, on the Finnish side.
 On the Swedish side, the towers carry the pole conductor (long insulators) and the neutral conductor (short insulators) from Finnböle to the Dannebo (Fenno-Skan 1) converter station.